 East Cornwall · PL12

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Saltash, that work is shaped by the place itself — Saltash is the gateway town to Cornwall over the Tamar, with the Royal Albert Bridge, a steep medieval main street and a strong Plymouth commuter demand for housing, with a building stock that leans toward medieval Fore Street terraces and Georgian townhouses.
+Reading Saltash on the ground is half of the full build package job — Saltash is the gateway town to Cornwall over the Tamar, with the Royal Albert Bridge, a steep medieval main street and a strong Plymouth commuter demand for housing, with a building stock that leans toward modern Persimmon-style estates and Georgian townhouses.

 - Conservation Area